Zenyts1/wawcodes/README.md

 # wawcodes
-An incredible project to automate gift codes redeem i a certain videogame.
+An incredible project to automate gift codes redeem in a certain videogame.

 ## Usage
 To launch the server, just ensure python > 3.8 is installed and follow the instructions below.